Tuesday, March 19, 2019

 After the start of the common era, about 200 doomsayers have promised the ending of the world, often by a flood.

-During 800-900 AD, Christianity arrived in the southern parts of mid-Sweden.
-The faith suppressed the pagan culture which probably was rooted since the period of Corded ware and which was influenced by the Yamnaya culture (Haak et al 2015).
+During 800-900 AD, Christianity had arrived in the southern parts of mid-Sweden.
+The faith suppressed the pagan culture which probably was rooted since the period of Corded ware and likely influenced by the Yamnaya culture from the Pontic steppe (Haak et al 2015).
 Teaching, available only for people of the upper class, relied on religion.
 Therefore, a common theme was about Jesus, at birth and on the cross, a tradition which still prevail, but outside schools, in the western world.

 At an early age, Birgitta claimed she had had revelations - the revealing or disclosing of some form of truth or knowledge through communication with a deity or other supernatural entity or entities.
 The revelations are said to have started around the age of 10, a likely interaction between children's general ability for mental imagery and the 'zeitgeist' that had prevailed in the area for the past five or six hundred years.
 Consequently, even though she had never set foot in the Middle East, she claimed to have imagined Jesus, at birth, and on the cross.